 “It’s about catching customers in the act, and providing highly relevant and highly contextual information.” – Paul Maritz, CEO at Pivotal

 What’s a brand without users?
-At the end of the day, customer is the king.
-User experience should sit on the top of your priority list in every decision you make.
+At the end of the day, the customer is the king.
+The user experience should sit on the top of your priority list in every decision you make.
 And trust me, it is no easy feat to come up with something that just clicks.

 No wonder brands are spending millions on hiring vastly experienced UX designers.
 After all that has been said and done, a solid ecommerce website design is a deal-maker for most users.
 Planning the overall website navigation, the menu design, product filters, wireframes, design mockups; all this and much more falls under the wheelhouse of a UX designer.

 “If there’s one thing you learn by working on a lot of different Web sites, it’s that almost any design idea–no matter how appallingly bad–can be made usable in the right circumstances, with enough effort.” ― Steve Krug

 Not to be confused with UX design, simply ‘design’ includes the pictorial representation bits; the aesthetic appeal of the website.
 Which slider images do I wish to create for my e-commerce website?
 What are the colors I wish to represent my brand with?
 Does my logo reflect what my company stands for?
 Should I opt for a light background to make the text more readable or go with what my instinct tells me?

 All such questions are answered using good design intellect.
 How a website entity appears plays a crucial part in decision-making for customers.
 It is a marketing fundamental you can’t do without.